JoshuaVHB/qualite-log/Server/readme.md

 server will run over a secure connection using https.
 In the backend passwords are stored as plain text so the host should not be accessible by non-admin users.
 If that is not enough for you you may edit `UserController#authentifyUser` and `AppStorage#(write|read)ApplicationData`.

+Currently output is printed using ANSI color codes, if this is not supported on your end you may change `Main.LOGGER_FACTORY` to `Logger::new`.

+During development server errors are reported as-is (with stacktrace) to the front-end, to disable this behavior set `WebServer.MASK_INTERNAL_ERRORS` to `true`.